climopy-dev/climopy/README.rst

 The dependencies are `xarray <http://xarray.pydata.org/en/stable/>`_, `numpy <http://www.numpy.org/>`_, and `scipy <https://www.scipy.org/>`_.
 To use the (optional) `ECMWF <https://www.ecmwf.int/>`_ `ERA-Interim <https://apps.ecmwf.int/datasets/data/interim-full-daily/levtype=sfc/>`_ downloading tool, you will also need to install the `ECMWF python API <https://confluence.ecmwf.int/display/WEBAPI/Access+ECMWF+Public+Datasets>`_.

-For a walkthrough of the features, check out the tutorial.
-Once you get the hang of the API, see the :ref:`Full documentation`.